Photo by me from my archive.

 The actions of the people who worked there full time were all about love and compassion and providing a safe space for those who didn’t have anywhere else to go, though.

 They always made it a point that no one had to believe in anything to participate, everyone was welcome, no matter how troubled or not.
 Everyone was accepted and loved.

-I can’t tell you how grateful I am that I had that, when I was growing up, and that I had these lovely, honest, engaged, good people around me when it came to make decisions about the rest of my life.
+I can’t tell you how grateful I am that I had that, when I was growing up, and that I had these lovely, honest, engaged, good people around me when it came to making decisions about the rest of my life.

 I’m crying now, thinking about how much more desperate and lost I would have been as a teenager without it.